JurisProject/juris_whitepaper_public/reputation.md

 # The Reputation System

 If Juris is to be the go-to adjudication mechanism for smart contracts, parties must have confidence that their cases are arbitrated fairly by reputable individuals.
 This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment?
 As a solution to this challenge, we propose a trust framework—a *reputation system*—tightly integrated with the Juris platform, but executed as its own blockchain.
-In this chapter we explore the existing literature on similar systems, before describing the Juris Reputation Blockchain in detail.
+In this chapter we explore the existing literature on similar systems, before describing the Juris Reputation Blockchain (hereafter, the *repchain*) in detail.

 ## Background
-Before diving into the technical details of the Juris Reputation System,
+The Juris repchain is an evolution of existing systems with significant prior art.
 ### Trust Metrics
-The concept of measurable (or computable) trust has been studied extensively
+The concept of measurable (or computable) trust has been studied extensively within the contexts of sociology and computer science, and is known as a *trust metric*.
+Defined simply, a *trust metric* is the quantification of the emotion *Trust*.
+However, Trust—being both abstract and subjective—has no formal and universal identity as a numerical quantity.
+It follows that trust metrics are proxies; they are numerical quantities that indicate the magnitude of trust between parties in a given context.

+The context dependence of trust metrics means that it's exceedingly difficult to directly map existing trust metrics to new systems, while retaining the original metric's meaning.

+### Reputation Systems

+## The Repchain

-Broadly, the Juris Reputation System should have the following qualities:
+Broadly, the Juris repchain should have the following qualities:

 - Reputation should be a reliable proxy for a person's ability to effectively arbitrate cases
 - Reputation scores must be readily calculable, deterministic, and open